Hiring a summer nanny? Payroll and taxes, handled.See how →

 Regular vs Occasional Babysitter Taxes

 Do you owe taxes for your babysitter?
-It depends on how often you pay them—and how much.
-How to tell if your babysitter is regular or occasional for tax purposes.
+Depends on how often and how much you pay.
+How to tell if yours is regular or occasional for tax purposes.

 February 22, 2026